The big news: Mulayam Singh Yadav asserts position as Samajwadi Party chief, and 9 other top stories

 - I am still the Samajwadi Party chief, says Mulayam Singh Yadav: Ram Gopal Yadav did not have the right to declare Akhilesh Yadav the party’s national president as he had been expelled, the SP leader said.

-- Petrol bunks will not accept card payments from midnight: Fuel pump owners decided to accept only cash to mark their protest against banks’ levying a 1% fee on credit and debit card transactions.
+- Petrol bunks defer their decision on card payments until January 13: Fuel pump owners postponed their decision to accept only cash to protest against banks’ levying a 1% fee on credit and debit card transactions.

 - Parliamentary committee summons RBI Governor Urjit Patel, Finance Ministry officials over demonetisation drive: The central bank chief was asked to elaborate on how and by whom the decision on the currency ban was made and its impact on the economy.